Nitin-Malik27/Consumer-Goods-Domain-using-MySQL/README.md

 - **fact_sales_monthly**: 1,436,906 records | 5 columns
 - # AtliQ Hardware Consumer Goods Sales Analysis
 ##Project  presentation
-**part1 -financial analytics of atliq hardware** [link for ppt]( **part2- top customers and markets**[link for ppt]( **part3- Supply Chain analysis**[link for ppt](
+**part1 -financial analytics of atliq hardware** [link for ppt](https://github.com/Nitin-Malik27/Consumer-Goods-Domain-using-mySQL-by-nitin-/blob/main/part1_of_financial_analysis_of_ATliq_hardware_(PROJECT).pdf) <br>
+**part2- top customers and markets**[link for ppt](https://github.com/Nitin-Malik27/Consumer-Goods-Domain-using-mySQL-by-nitin-/blob/main/part2_of_financial_analysis_of_ATliq_hardware_(PROJECT).pdf)<br>
+**part3- Supply Chain analysis**[link for ppt](https://github.com/Nitin-Malik27/Consumer-Goods-Domain-using-mySQL-by-nitin-/blob/main/part3_Supply_Chain_ANALYTICS%20for%20AtliQ%20Hardwares%20using%20MySQL.pdf)<br>

-#RESUME PROJECT CHALLENGE
+## RESUME PROJECT CHALLENGE

 This project involves a comprehensive **Ad-Hoc SQL analysis** of AtliQ Hardware's Consumer Goods Sales, Product, and Customer data.
-The analysis provides valuable insights that will enable AtliQ Hardware to:
+The analysis provides valuable insights that will enable AtliQ Hardware to:<br>
+The goal is to write effective SQL queries to answer 10 ad-hoc business requests from the Data Analytics Director, aiming to secure valuable insights into the consumer goods sector.
+By fulfilling these different ad-hoc requests, I delivered specific answers to important business questions enabling the company to understand its product portfolio, sales trends across diverse customer segments, and a monthly overview of products sold.<br>
+#[link for ppt](

 - Make informed decisions
 - Optimize operations
 - Drive growth in the competitive computer hardware market
+-

 ## Recommendations for AtliQ